sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

     return any(keyword in text_lower for keyword in keywords)
 {% endhighlight %}

-Next, given the term `'grange'` is popular amongst wine and Holden Special Vehicle (HSV) enthusiasts, the ChatGPT API is used to indicate whether the listing is a peiece of funiture.
+Next, given the term `'grange'` is popular amongst wine and Holden Special Vehicle (HSV) enthusiasts, the ChatGPT API is used to indicate whether the listing is a piece of funiture.

 {% highlight python %}
 prompt = f"""